pblabs/zen/README.md

  - Creates standalone module engines.
 Multiple engines could be chained together.
  - Uses <a href='http://en.wikipedia.org/wiki/Continuation-passing_style'>continuation passing style</a>, but as long as an application stack uses `return next();` value returned from handle functions could be assigned to the caller.
  - Wraps handlers in a `try..catch` to catch any exception that happens running the engine.
  - Forwards errors and exceptions passed to any next module directly to the error handler.
-This means module don't have to worry about errors from previous modules.
+This means module doesn't have to worry about errors from previous modules.
  - Forwards result passed to any next module directly to the result handler.
 This avoids generic result handling in module's business logic

 errorHandler and resultHandler could be overridden by custom functions.
 As handler above these needs to be of the form: